 Naturally, firms will need to make large cost and time investments to take this work forward, but ultimately, there will be significant benefits.
-If firms embrace the subject, rather than simply see it as a regulatory obligation, there should be many long-term advantages - for example, more stable and reliable operating platforms, clearly defined and tested workarounds when disruption occurs, and better consumer outcomes.
+If firms embrace, rather than simply see it as a regulatory obligation, there should be many long-term advantages - for example, more stable and reliable operating platforms, clearly defined and tested workarounds when disruption occurs, and better consumer outcomes.

 Firms operating in other jurisdictions as well as the UK, or globally, could replicate the principles outlined by the UK regulators, or apply them elsewhere.
-Therefore, there’s an opportunity for UK firms to take the lead in developing internal frameworks.
+Therefore, there is an opportunity for UK firms to take the lead in developing internal frameworks.

-Cyber resilience is an important aspect of operational resilience as a whole, and you can find out more on the IA's work on this subject in the member area.
+Cyber resilience is an important, and currently more developed, aspect of operational resilience as a whole, and you can find out more on the IA's work on this subject in the member area.

 LATEST DEVELOPMENTS (most recent first)

-Currently, we expect the regulators to issue the consultation paper in Q4 of 2019.
-It’s likely we could expect a policy statement in mid-2020 and implementation during 2021.
+We expect the regulators to issue individual consultation papers, and some supplementary documents, in October 2019.
+From there it's likely that we could have a policy statement in mid-2020 and implementation during 2021.

-We submitted a response to the discussion paper in October 2018 (see document library below).
+We submitted a response to the discussion paper in October 2018.
 As well as responding to the specific questions raised in the paper, we emphasised five points:

-The joint regulators issued a discussion paper in July 2018 (see document library below).
-In summary, the regulators believe firms can achieve better operational resilience by focusing more on setting, monitoring and testing specific impact tolerances for key business services.
-Ones that define how much disruption can be tolerated.
+The joint regulators issued a discussion paper in July 2018.
+In summary, the regulators believe that firms can achieve better operational resilience by focusing more on setting, monitoring and testing specific impact tolerances for key business services.
+These define how much disruption can be tolerated.
 Important concepts in the paper include:

-We will be discussing recent developments and how the IA is supporting its members at an event on 11 November 2019.
+We will be discussing recent developments and how the IA is supporting its members at an event later in 2019.